Restaurant Style Salsa – the best! (with Video)

 Throw everything in the blender or food processor.

 Stuff your face with chips and restaurant style salsa.
 That’s pretty much all there is to it.
+It’s SO EASY.
 I’m confident you can handle it.
+I don’t know if it’s authentic but I’m going to authentically stuff my face with it.

 I’m teaming up with Red Gold® for a couple recipes this year and for this first recipe, they sent me their tomatoes and a can of their competitor’s tomatoes.
 I’ll let the pictures speak for themselves.